YashLokare02/Schlogl-model/README.md

 We use the Python ***poetry*** package management system to manage all package dependencies in Python.

-**Note**: The DD analysis and/or results contained in this repository is irrelevant for the present study.
+**Note**: The DD analysis and/or results contained in this repository are irrelevant for the present study.